diodechain/website/_posts/2025-11-20-1000-canister-challenge.md

 **Challenge highlights:**

-* 📩 To Submit:  Post an X link about the Zone to the Diode Telegram Channel: https://t.me/diode_chain
+* 📩 To Submit:  Post an X link about the Zone to the Diode Telegram Channel
 * ✍️ Stack your Zone's points!:
   - +5 for customizing the Zone icon
   - +10 for customizing the About page